-In the context of the World War II-era patent secrecy program, I find that compulsory invention secrecy was effective at protecting sensitive invention, but that it restricted commercialization and inhibited follow-on invention, as measured in the citation record and in the use of new terms in patents.
-Taken together, the results suggest there are consequences to a compulsory secrecy policy to be weighed against the security concerns - and analogously, potential welfare consequences of voluntary trade secrecy over patenting, despite private benefits to the inventor - although the costs and benefits are difficult to precisely quantify and compare.
+This paper thus finds that compulsory secrecy in World War II was effective at protecting sensitive invention from disclosure, but that it restricted commercialization and impeded follow-on invention, as measured in both the citation record and in the use of new terms appearing in patent titles.
+Taken together, these results suggest there are consequences to a compulsory secrecy policy to be weighed against the security concerns - and analogously, potential welfare consequences of voluntary trade secrecy over patenting, despite any private benefit to inventors.